 SEO’s slow start is down to a few factors; competition, algorithms, and user behaviour all playing a part.
 However, once your SEO starts to take effect, you should notice an increase month-on-month.

 Getting noticed by the wrong people:

-The higher up your ranking, the more likely you’re going to be noticed.
+The higher your ranking, the more likely you’re going to be noticed.
 Whilst this is great for reaching your target market, you’ll also be attracting your competition, increasing their visibility of your SEO strategy.